mesosphere/marathon/README.md

 It can launch anything that can be launched in a standard shell.
 In fact, you can even start other Marathon instances via Marathon.

+Using Marathon versions 0.7.0+ and Mesos 0.20.0+, you can [deploy, run and scale Docker containers](https://mesosphere.github.io/marathon/docs/native-docker.html) with ease.

 Documentation for installing and configuring the full Mesosphere stack with Mesos + Marathon is available on the [Mesosphere website](http://mesosphere.io/docs/).